SECURITIES AND EXCHANGE COMMISSION

 Results of Operations and Financial Condition.

-On January 13, 2020, Magenta Therapeutics, Inc. (the Company) issued a press release providing a business update including highlights of recent progress across several programs and platforms, preliminary unaudited financial results for the full year ended December 31, 2019 and projected cash runway.
-The full text of the press release is furnished as Exhibit 99.1 to this Current Report on Form 8-K.
+On August 6, 2020, Magenta Therapeutics, Inc. announced its financial results for the quarter ended June 30, 2020.
+The full text of the press release issued in connection with the announcement is furnished as Exhibit 99.1 to this Current Report on Form 8-K.